16 trading rules for the crypto day trader

-If you are frantically looking for reasons to “prove” you are right about the trade when it’s going against you, you are expressing neediness.
+Well, the first indication is the need to justify holding it.
+And if you are frantically looking for reasons to “prove” you are right about a failed trade, you are expressing neediness.

-Never add to a loser
+10) Never add to a losing crypto trade

-Now, dollar cost averaging is fine if that’s part of your entry strategy.
+Dollar-cost averaging is fine if that’s part of your entry strategy.
 But it’s not good if your stop loss got crucified, and you are now “averaging down” because you didn’t sell.

 Adding to a loser often compounds the damage for individual traders.
-It creates an unnecessary emotional burden and it will ramp up the stress.
+It creates an unnecessary emotional burden, and it will ramp up the stress.